Andrea-Caminiti/Dynamic-Planner/README.md

 Implemented a package in Python to handle generation of a dummy laser scanner message.
 Fixed a bug in the A* loop that blocked the entrance in the loop due to a wrong comparison (was using > instead of <)

+To be implemented:
+    Publishing of obstacles so that they can be visualized through rviz Drawing of obstacles directly on the map